 Now enters John "Pink" Higgins

 Shortly after their acquittal, John "Pink" Higgins accused the Horrell brothers of cattle rustling.
 The brothers were arrested again and went to court.
 Again, mostly out of fear of the brothers, the local jury hearing the case acquitted them.

 Although things were tense between the Higgins and Horrell families, nothing really happened until January 22th, 1877.
-On that day, while in the Wiley and Toland's Gem Saloon in Lampasas, John Higgins shot and killed Merritt Horrell in a gunfight.
+On that day, while in the Wiley and Toland's Gem Saloon in Lampasas, John "Pink" Higgins shot and killed Merritt Horrell in a gunfight.

 Lampasas Square Shoot Out & John Higgins

 It is unknown who fired first, but it is believed that someone within the Horrell gang opened fire on the Higgins faction.
 This resulted in a shootout that resulted in Bill Wren being wounded and Frank Mitchell being killed.
 The Horrell faction didn't make out any better as their friends Buck Waltrup and Carson Graham were killed.

 Texas Rangers descended on the town only days later.
 With that all three Horrell brothers were arrested, and Texas Ranger Major John B. Jones acted as a mediator between the two sides to calm matters.

 Sam Horrell was now the only remaining Horrell brother, and he moved his family to Oregon in 1882 before finally settling later in California.
 He died there in 1936.

-On October 4, 1903, already an old man to those standards, John Higgins killed gunman and former lawman Bill Standifer in a gunfight.
+On October 4th, 1903, already an old man by the standards of the day, John Higgins killed gunman and former lawman Bill Standifer in a gunfight.
 Standifer had threatened John Higgins' son Cullin who was a local district attorney.
 Pink Higgins wasn't going to stand for it.